davewadestein/cpp-academy-dev/README.md

 # cpp-academy-dev
 ## Welcome to our C++ Academy!
-This will be an immersive class; we are going swimming in the big, big river of C++.
-Pack your snacks and sunscreen!
+We are going swimming in the big, big river of C++, so pack your snacks and sunscreen - it's going to be immersive!
 We will be covering a LOT of material, some conceptual and some purely technical.
-All of this will be practical in the long run, because it will help you become a good C++ programmer.
+All of this will be *practical* in the long run, because it will help you become a good C++ programmer.

 ## Primary References